PacktPublishing/Becoming-a-Rockstar-SRE/README.md

 * Author: `Jeremy Proffitt`
 * Co-author: `Rod Anami`

-**Disclaimer:** Below practical exercises and labs have been designed as integral part of this book.
-We recommend using below materials in conjunction with the book contents to have a complete understanding of the concept and on what's happening under the hood.
+**Disclaimer:** The practical exercises and labs below have been designed as an integral part of this book.
+We recommend using these repository materials in conjunction with the book contents.

 ## Part I